Dallas Morning News (7/18/18) - 600 men showed up to mentor middle schoolers. Now organizer wants to get 1,000 for Carter High

 In 2017, Donald was the Site-Based Decision Making President at Dade Middle School in South Dallas.
 He led the successful organizing efforts for a program called ‘Breakfast with Dads’ where over 600 men from the community showed up to mentor boys without active fathers in their lives.
 This incredible outpouring of support caught the attention of national media outlets and, more importantly, inspired everyday people to step up and organize similar volunteer efforts in their own neighborhoods.
 A Steady Hand was established in order to help create a movement out of this special moment and to further engage the male volunteers who wanted to continue investing in the lives of young people.

-Donald is currently serving as Senior Pastor at the historic True Lee Missionary Baptist Church, an institution founded by his grandfather in 1938.
+Donald is currently serving as an Assistant Pastor at the historic True Lee Missionary Baptist Church, an institution founded by his grandfather in 1938.
 He is a dedicated board member for several organizations including The African American Museum of Dallas, Parkland Clinic at Hatcher Station and The Dallas Police Department.

 He is married to his lovely wife of 16 years, Monica, and they have five children of their own, both biological and adopted.